Writing Residency

 Dates & Fees

-The upcoming residency will run on June 6 - 15, 2024 and will be held virtually.
-The program costs $2,400, and several partial fellowships are available every year, depending on funding availability.
+The upcoming residency will run on August 14 - 23, 2025 and will be held virtually.
+The program costs $2,800, and several partial fellowships are available every year, depending on funding availability.
 Applications must be submitted by the priority deadline to be eligible for fellowships.
 Anaphora Fellows and returning alumnx, will have the opportunity to attend the program at a discounted rate.

+Applications are now open!
+Apply by the priority deadline of April 30th to be eligible for fellowships.
 Applications are reviewed by an anonymous admission board of peers, which rotates every year.
-Notifications will be sent out starting February 15, 2024 (including notifications of fellowships).
-A non-refundable security deposit of $150 is required within two weeks of notification; program fees must be paid entirely prior to the beginning of the residency.
+Notifications will be sent out starting May 1st (including notifications of fellowships).
+A non-refundable security deposit of $300 is required within two weeks of notification; program fees must be paid entirely prior to the beginning of the residency.

 If you have any questions, please check out the residency’s FAQ page, or contact us.